 Conclusion: There’s no reason to drink a post-workout shake (unless you trained fasted)

 What can we conclude from all of this data?

 Simple: there’s no evidence to support the theory of the “anabolic window”.

 The exception to this rule is if you train fasted.
 In this case you should have a protein shake (or a meal) right after your workout in order to prevent muscle breakdown.

 If you’re still skeptical, consider this study that examined the long term benefits of drinking a post-workout shake.
 33 young men were divided into 2 groups (half had a post-workout shake, half had a placebo).
 After 12 weeks of lifting, there were no differences in muscle growth between the groups.

-If you want to build muscle, you’re better off focusing on eating in a slight caloric surplus and lifting consistently.
-At the end of the day, a post-workout shake is not going to make any difference.
+If you want to build muscle as fast as possible, you should focus on eating in a slight caloric surplus and lifting consistently.
+At the end of the day, a post-workout shake isn’t going to make a big difference.

 That being said, I do drink a “mass gainer” shake every day (watch the video above to see my recipe).
 There are no magical “anabolic” properties to this shake, but it’s a quick meal replacement that helps me reach my target calories and macros.

 For this reason, I recommend incorporating a shake into your diet as well.